Second-Coming/second-coming/second.md

 <http://journalofdiscourses.com/17/41> )

-1875 March, “… the elders were preaching that the Savior would come to earth "soon not more than sixteen years according to the revelations Joseph Smith had received."39 …In the next year, 1876, the Church published a new edition of the Doctrine and Covenants, which divided the revelations into numbered verses and added twenty-six sections, including, for the first time, the Joseph Smith millennial prophecy as Section 130.41 Thus, the Church officially endorsed Joseph Smith's prophetic timetable, renewing hope in the 1891 prophecy. …In 1877, Brigham Young died.
-His successor, John Taylor, left no doubt of his literal approach to modern prophecy.
-"All that he [God] has said . . . through ancient prophets and through Joseph Smith are true....
-I will prophecy that they will take place as sure as God lives, and they are approaching very rapidly upon us."
-George Q. Cannon, his first counselor, told the Saints that step by step all of Joseph Smith's prophecies were coming to fruition "just as sure as [if] God [had] spoken it."
-Sixtus E. Johnson, bishop in Kanab, "urged the Saints to prepare for the judgments of the Almighty upon the wicked Nations."
-And in 1878, Lorenzo Snow predicted that "the time is speedily coming" when the Saints would return "to Jackson County, Missouri. . . .
-There are many hundreds and hundreds within the sound of my voice that will live to go back to Jackson County and build a holy temple to the Lord our God."42 …An 1879 edition of the Doctrine and Covenants, edited by Orson Pratt, contained footnotes for the first time.
-Canonized at October 1880 general conference, it provided explicit and official endorsement of the millennial expectation.46 Pratt's footnote for Section 130 highlighted Joseph Smith's eighty-five-year millennial prophecy, adding in the commentary section confirmation of the fateful time frame "near the end of the year 1890."
-Pratt also cross-referenced the revelation: "See prophecy of Joseph, uttered
+1875 March, “… the elders were preaching that the Savior would come to earth *"soon not more than sixteen years according to the revelations Joseph Smith had received."*39 …In the next year, 1876, the Church published a new edition of the Doctrine and Covenants, which divided the revelations into numbered verses and added twenty-six sections, including, for the first time, the Joseph Smith millennial prophecy as Section 130.41 Thus, the Church officially endorsed Joseph Smith's prophetic timetable, renewing hope in the 1891 prophecy. …In 1877, Brigham Young died.
+His successor, John Taylor, left no doubt of his literal approach to modern prophecy. *"All that he [God] has said . . . through ancient prophets and through Joseph Smith are true....
+I will prophecy that they will take place as sure as God lives, and they are approaching very rapidly upon us."* George Q. Cannon, his first counselor, told the Saints that step by step all of Joseph Smith's prophecies were coming to fruition *"just as sure as [if] God [had] spoken it."* Sixtus E. Johnson, bishop in Kanab, *"urged the Saints to prepare for the judgments of the Almighty upon the wicked Nations."* And in 1878, Lorenzo Snow predicted that *"the time is speedily coming"* when the Saints would return *"to Jackson County, Missouri. . . .
+There are many hundreds and hundreds within the sound of my voice that will live to go back to Jackson County and build a holy temple to the Lord our God."*42 …An 1879 edition of the Doctrine and Covenants, edited by Orson Pratt, contained footnotes for the first time.
+Canonized at October 1880 general conference, it provided explicit and official endorsement of the millennial expectation.46 Pratt's footnote for Section 130 highlighted Joseph Smith's eighty-five-year millennial prophecy, adding in the commentary section confirmation of the fateful time frame *"near the end of the year 1890."* Pratt also cross-referenced the revelation: "See prophecy of Joseph, uttered

 39"Record of Andrew Jackson Allen," 105, 21 March 1875; C. Jacobson,
 Diary, 1876, as quoted in Reinwand, "An Interpretive Study of Mormon